 2014 Open Enrollment for Employee Health Insurance

-in premium cost.
-We will offer a choice of three medical plans to eligible employees through the Medical Trust for 2014.
+an average 4% in premium cost over 2013.
+We offer a choice of three Medical Trust health plans to eligible employees in the Diocese of Iowa.
 Summaries of these plans are available by clicking the link below.

-through the Medical Trust.
+Beginning January 1, 2014, Cigna Dental through the Episcopal Church Medical Trust is the provider of dental insurance for the Diocese of Iowa.
 The Cigna Basic Dental plan will be the approved minimum health plan in for the Diocese of Iowa effective January 1, 2014.
 An optional Dental & Orthodontia plan is also available for employees that would like to “buy up.”
-All employees currently enrolled with the Delta Dental of Iowa plan must participate in Open Enrollment through the Medical Trust to select a Cigna Dental plan

 Employees who qualify for health coverage but are not currently participating